nesst-lab/comppedagogy/startHere/worksheetC.md

 *Note: if you don't want people to know what street you live on in Madison, just use Highland Ave (the Waisman Center address).*

 --------------
-### You are now ready to proceed with Worksheets 1-10!
+### You are now ready to proceed to [Worksheet D](http://github.com/blab-lab/comppedagogy/blob/master/startHere/worksheetD.md)
-You will need to get access to the online Matlab drive to work on these.